Skip to content

 Functions for numbers

-Nemo supports many standard arithmetic functions.
+In addition, Nemo provides many useful arithmetic functions.
 Currently, these include the following functions on single input parameters: ABS (absolute), SQRT (square root), SIN (sine), COS (cosine), TAN (tangent), ROUND (rounding up or down), CEIL (rounding up), FLOOR (rounding down).
 Moreover, the following functions require two parameters:

 • LOG(x,y): computes the logarithm of x to base y